The Reverend Edwin D. Johnson, Rector

-Rev. Johnson, of Costa Rican and Montserratian heritage, is fluent in Spanish and has a deep love and passion for the music, dance, and cuisine of Latin America and the Caribbean.
+Rev. Johnson is a proud Dorchester native and has been at St. Mary’s for nine years.
+During that time he has deepened St. Mary’s community involvement, launched a Hispanic Ministry and spearheaded prophetic involvement in social justice including the Sanctuary Movement and work for Criminal Justice Reform.
+Rev. Johnson of Costa Rican and Montserratian heritage, is fluent in Spanish and has a deep love and passion for the music, dance, and cuisine of Latin America and the Caribbean.
 He is an avid salsa dancer and teaches and performs Latin, Brazilian and African Dance with Moves and Vibes dance company.
 He also enjoys training and participates in weightlifting and fitness competitions.
-Rev. Johnson serves on the Board of Directors for Breakthrough Greater Boston, an Academic Enrichment program that has recently expanded to Dorchester after over twenty years service in Cambridge.
-He spends the rest of his time with friends, family, his wife Susan Lenn Johnson and their son Francisco.
+Rev. Johnson serves on the Board of Directors for Breakthrough Greater Boston and is the Vice Chair of the Episcopal City Mission Board of Directors.
+He is also the Chair for the Episcopal Church’s group on Beloved Community and a member of the Working Group on Truth, Reckoning and Healing.
+He spends the rest of his time with friends, family, his wife Susan Lenn Johnson and their sons Francisco and Santiago.
 Susan is a teacher of theology at Matignon High School, a creative liturgist and a lover of winter sports and the outdoors.
-Francisco brings smiles to all each and every week and is already pulling his weight by helping out around the altar!
+Francisco and Santiago bring smiles to all each and every week and Francisco in particular is already pulling his weight by helping out around the altar!
 Edwin and Susan are excited to call St. Mary’s home and hope to do so for years to come.

 You can reach Edwin at rector [at] stmarysdorchester.org.